Mucus is a sticky, slimy, jelly-like fluid that is normally produced by our bodies.

 Sometimes, it is present in formed stool.
-Other times, it may be noticed as a stringy mucus when wiping after a bowel movement or less frequently, as plain clear mucus only or even after a fart.
+Other times, it may be noticed as a stringy substance when wiping after a bowel movement or less frequently, as plain clear mucus only or even after a fart.
 Here are some possible causes:

 2. Irritable Bowel Syndrome